parsakhaz/gaze-detection-video/README.md

 # Gaze Detection Video Processor

+> **⚠️ IMPORTANT:** This project currently uses Moondream 2 (2025-01-09 release) via the Hugging Face Transformers library.
+We will migrate to the official Moondream client libraries once they become available for this version.

 This project uses the Moondream 2 model to detect faces and their gaze directions in videos.
 It processes videos frame by frame, visualizing face detections and gaze directions with dynamic visual effects.

 ## Features